 Try to keep a regular sleeping schedule

 Wherever possible, aim to go to bed and get up at the same time every day (even on your weekends or days off).The consistency will help to programme your internal body clock and get it used to a routine.
-Also avoid napping during the day wherever you can.
+Also, avoid napping during the day wherever you can.

 Establish a relaxing bedtime routine

 Take some time out to wind down before you go to bed.
-Activities like reading or taking a warm bath can help you separate your sleep-time from what’s been going on in your everyday life.
+Activities, like reading or taking a warm bath, can help you separate your sleep-time from what’s been going on in your everyday life.
 This will help you relax and drift off easier into a deeper sleep.

 Optimise your sleeping environment

 Ensure your bedroom is the perfect place to get a good night’s sleep!
 Firstly, make sure your room isn’t too hot or too cold – you should aim for it to be between 18-21 degrees Celsius.
-The room should be free from any noise that can disturb your sleep – if this is not possible consider purchasing some ear plugs to block out any potentially disruptive sounds.
+The room should be free from any noise that can disturb your sleep – if this is not possible consider purchasing some earplugs to block out any potentially disruptive sounds.
 Finally, your room should also be free from light – blackout curtains or eye masks may be able to help if your room is too light.

 According to the Sleep Council, you should be getting yourself a new mattress every seven years.
 That means you’ll be spending around 20,000 hours lying on it – so it’s well worth making sure you buy one that suits you.
-Research indicates that sleeping in a bad bed is the equivalent to getting an hour’s less sleep every night.
+Research indicates that sleeping in a bad bed is the equivalent of getting an hour’s less sleep every night.